honcyeung/Hate-Speech-Detection-Application/README.md

   - 2 - neither
 - tweet

 The algorithm and application is written in python.
 The application uses the open-source library stremalit.
 The css file is the code to define some of the appearance of the application.
+The deployed application is: https://share.streamlit.io/honcyeung/hate-speech-detection-application/main/app.py

 The files are:
 - code.py / code.ipynb: they are the same.
 The main code of the algorithm.
 The former is for testing the app with visualizations and results hidden.
 The latter is for visualization and explanations.
 - data_preparation.py / data_preparation.ipynb: they are the same.
 They organize and clean dataset2 - 5.
 The former is for running the app and the latter is for better visualization.
 - app.py: the code that runs the app
 - style.css: html code to stylize the web app
+- -requirements.txt: for the deployment of the application